 Eviction Notice, the Summons and Complaint and Order of Restitution will have service fees only if the Davis County Sheriff’s Office serves the papers.

 The following items are needed for the Davis County Sheriff’s Office to complete the service of Order of Restitution.
-You may mail or hand-deliver to: Davis County Sheriff’s Office, Justice Services Division, P.O.
-Box 618, Farmington, Utah 84025.
+You may mail or hand-deliver to: Davis County Sheriff’s Office, Investigation Division, P.O.
+Box 618, 800 W State St, Farmington, Utah 84025.

 - DOCUMENTS: The original Order of Restitution and a copy of the Order which was signed by the judge are required prior to submission to the Davis County Sheriff’s Office.
 You should also make a copy of the documents for your own records.